-My girls love gluten free blueberry pancakes.
+My kids love gluten free blueberry pancakes.
 Honestly, who doesn’t?
 I am not a morning person, so I do not often get up and make them pancakes for breakfast.

 However, I am a big fan of pancakes for lunch or dinner!
-In fact, we had gluten free blueberry pancakes for dinner tonight. 🙂
+In fact, they had gluten free blueberry pancakes for dinner the other night. 🙂

 Gluten Free Blueberry Pancakes

 - 3/4 cup Better Batter Gluten Free Flour* (see notes below)